Development Decision Process

 - after all the presentations for the particular item are heard, the Panel will debate that item to enable those in the Public Gallery to know what the decision is.

-Regarding the Building Rules assessment, the requirements of the Building Code and/or SA Housing Code must be met.
+Regarding the Building Rules assessment, the requirements of the Building Code and/or relevant legislation must be met.